Video Game / Low G Man

 - Death Course: The second and fourth end-of-chapter boss stages require you to go through treacherous obstacle courses before you can actually fight the bosses.

 - Evolving Weapon: You have four different sub-weapons: boomerangs, fireballs, bombs, and an energy wave, which become more powerful as you collect more ammunition for them, but get reset to level 1 when you lose all your lives.
-The boomerangs and energy wave fork out in three different directions at max level a la the Thunder Shot in Mega Man 1, and the fireballs turn into a Spread Shot of sorts.
+The boomerangs and energy wave fork out in three different directions at max level à la the Thunder Beam in Mega Man 1, and the fireballs turn into a Spread Shot of sorts.

 - Freeze Ray: Your EMP gun freezes enemies in place for a few seconds.
 This makes them easier to kill with your spear, but significantly reduces the chance of obtaining a power-up (unfrozen enemies always drop power-ups when defeated).
+It also makes a convenient health indicator for bosses; it takes fewer shots to freeze a boss with low health.

 - Health Potion: Blue potions increase your life meter, while red ones decrease it.